nboyaroca/JS-02-todoList/readme.md

 ***
 ### General Info

-KATA to practice To Do List done by modules.
+>KATA to practice To Do List done by modules.

-Write a list where you can delete elements from a list doing click on a button, and adding elements to the list with an input.
+>Write a list where you can delete elements from a list doing click on a button, and adding elements to the list with an input.
 Also edit, when you click on edit button, the text goes to input where U can change it.

+>CRUD

 &nbsp;

 ### Technologies ⚙️

 >HTLM5

 >JS ES6 Vanilla

 &nbsp;

 ### NEXT STEPS 👣

-Stylish the app with CSS3
+>Stylish the app with CSS3